Ask AI

 class dagster.ScheduleEvaluationContext(instance_ref, scheduled_execution_time, log_key=None, repository_name=None, schedule_name=None, resources=None, repository_def=None)[source]

-The context object available as the first argument various functions defined on a dagster.ScheduleDefinition.
+The context object available as the first argument to various functions defined on a dagster.ScheduleDefinition.

 A ScheduleEvaluationContext object is passed as the first argument to run_config_fn, tags_fn, and should_execute.